Hughes-Genome-Group/deepC/README.md

   * training deepC models requires running with GPU support for several hours (up to days depending on the dataset and epochs aimed for)
   * running predictions is feasible without but runs significantly faster with a GPU
+  * for example predicting the impact of a variant as in the tutorial provided requires ~5 mins with GPU support and ~ 2h on CPU.

 ### Installation